reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 ````

 We have configured two endpoints in the controller class:
 - `http://localhost:8083/app/v1/timezones/default` stores a specific date/time in the jvm argument specified timezone.
-This endpoint indicates
-the end of DST in the specific timezone.
-This will help understand how the application handles DST changes.
+- `http://localhost:8083/app/v1/timezones/dst` This endpoint indicates the end of DST in the specific timezone for the defined date.
+This will help us understand how the application handles DST changes.

 {{% info title="`Daylight Savings Time`" %}}
 As on 8th September 2022, both the timezones **Europe/London** and **Europe/Berlin** are on DST.
 Their corresponding timezones are **British Summer Time (BST) (UTC+1)** and **Central European Summer Time (CEST) (UTC+2)**.